brug-be/jobboard/20160531_social_apps_senior_backend_engineer.md

 * Experience with devops
 * You like FP and you now what advantages it brings
-* You are curious about modern approached to concurrent programming
+* You are curious about modern concurrent programming

 ## Our backend stack is currently: